IRFrench/TailsOfOld/README.md

 ### Sections

 Each section should be unique and independent from everything else.
+Different colour schemes so you know what section you are in by colour alone.

+Each section should have its own articles page, showing all of the articles for the section.
+This will allow you to look through and read any articles.